-Trim in too far (closer to the transom):
+Trim in too far (closer to the transom) can be dangerous:

-- Speed decreases.

-- Fuel economy decreases.

-- Boat may handle and steer poorly.

-- Boat will have difficulty achieving a proper running, planing position.
+- At high speed or high throttle, the boat may "bow steer."
+Bow steering can be violent and dangerous. - Speed decreases. - Fuel economy decreases. - Boat will have difficulty achieving a proper running, planing position.